-The 145-mile New England Clean Energy Connect project is set to would deliver hydropower from Quebec through Maine to supply Massachusetts residents.
+The 145-mile New England Clean Energy Connect project would deliver hydropower from Quebec through Maine to supply Massachusetts residents.
 About $450 million has been invested in the project so far.

 Mills said she sent a letter to New NECEC President and CEO Thorn Dickinson urging him to stop construction, which occurred within hours.
 She had certified election results on Nov.
 2, with the referendum set to become law Dec.
 19.

 The court is set to hear on that day the preliminary injunction request by CMP parent Avangrid made in a Nov.
 3 filing.

 The recently passed initiative “is and remains unconstitutional and violates both state and federal law,” Dickinson said in a Nov.
 22 statement.
 “While the NECEC project will continue to vigorously pursue all legal avenues, the company has decided to temporarily suspend construction … until … the court acts upon our motion for a preliminary injunction.”

 He said suspending construction will require layoff of more than 400 state workers.

 A spokeswoman for project partner Hydro-Quebec said it plans to file a brief in support of the preliminary injunction by Nov.
 24.

 However, the Maine Dept. of Environmental Protection Commissioner Melanie Loyzim on Nov.
 23 suspended a key project permit, but said it could be restored if the injunction or other legal action is successful.